darfink/chakracore-rs/README.md

 and [node-chakracore](https://github.com/nodejs/node-chakracore).
 The library is still in pre-release and is not yet stable.
 The tests try to cover as much functionality as possible but memory leaks and segfaults may occur.
-If you want a more stable library, use the underlying API directly with [chakracore-sys](https://github.com/darfink/chakracore-rs/tree/master/chakracore-sys).
+If you want a more stable library, use the underlying API directly:
+[chakracore-sys](https://github.com/darfink/chakracore-rs/tree/master/chakracore-sys).

 ## Documentation